-The mission of the Department of Athletics, Physical Education and Recreation is to bring students, faculty, and staff together in educational activities that promote healthy lifestyles, enhance a sense of community, foster growth in leadership and teamwork skills, and encourage the pursuit of excellence.
+DAPER’s shared purpose is to bring the MIT community together in educational activities that promote wellness, a diverse and inclusive environment, leadership, teamwork, and the pursuit of excellence through competition, physical activity and recreation.
 The mission of the Club Sports Program is to provide MIT students with enhanced opportunities to pursue instructional or competitive athletic interests while encouraging lifelong fitness, leadership, and personal growth.

 MIT’s Club Sports Program complements the Institute’s intercollegiate athletic and intramural programs.
 Membership in a club is open to all MIT students, faculty, staff, alumni and spouses thereof with a valid DAPER membership.
 It is our desire to extend to each student at MIT the opportunity to participate in a Club Sport.
 These sports can be competitive, recreational, or instructional in nature, as clubs may represent the Institute in intercollegiate competition or conduct practice, instructional, social and tournament play.